ss-haze/cpp_primer/ch06/README.md

 ```

 ### Exercise 6.54
-> Write  a declaration for a function that takes two int parameters and returns an int, and declare a vector whose elements have his function pointer type.
+> Write  a declaration for a function that takes two int parameters and returns an int, and declare a vector whose elements have this function pointer type.

 ```c++